rasouza/diary-frontend-angular/README.md

 ![alt text](http://i.imgur.com/9pkLmA9.png "Programming Diary")

 **Programming Diary** is a self-hosted Angular application which keeps track of my repositories that are part of my *[#100DaysOfCode challenge](https://medium.freecodecamp.com/join-the-100daysofcode-556ddb4579e4)*.
 It also works as a Log needed in this challenge which can be substituted over the *Markdown Log*, rendering a timeline as you write on it.
+You can [check my progress out here](https://github.com/rasouza/100-days-of-code/blob/master/log.md).

 Special thanks go to:
 - [Alexander Kallaway](https://medium.freecodecamp.com/@ka11away) for creating the 100 Days of Code Challenge.